-Margin: 3 cm left, 4 cm right.

-Type face and size: Times New Roman, 12 pt.

-Row alignment and spacing: Justified, interval 1.5 rows.

-Page numbers:

-Excluding the coversheet, all pages have to be numbered.
+- Margin: 4 cm left, 2 cm right/top/bottom.
+A4 Format. - Type face and size: Times New Roman, 12 pt. - Row alignment and spacing: Justified, interval 1.5 line spacing. - Footnotes only: Times New Roman, 10 pt., justfied, single line spacing. - Page Numbers: Excluding the cover sheet, all pages have to be numbered.
 The information pages preceding the main text (content list, symbol list and list of illustrations) have to be numbered with Roman numerals.
-For all the other pages use Arabic numerals.
+For all the other pages, use Arabic numerals.